PHYS-307 / 4 credits

 Summary

-This course illustrates some selected chapters of materials physics needed to understand the mechanical and structural properties of solids.
-This course deals primarily with the physics of dislocation.
-The course also links diffusion kinetics to the fundamental physics of phase transformations.
+This course discusses materials physics associated with the mechanical and structural properties of solids, primarily focusing on the physics of dislocation defect dynamics and linking diffusion kinetics to the fundamental physics of phase transformations.

 Content